draghun/cynosure_study/README.md

 # cynosure_study

 **Welcome to the Cynosure study!**
-In order to ensure that you've created the necessary python environment, run pip install -r requirements.txt from the root directory of this project in your local machine.
+In order to ensure that you've created the necessary python environment, run `pip install -r requirements.txt` from the root directory of this project where it is install on your local machine.

 We ask that you use this project, along with any analytical/visualization tools you are most comfortable with to gain insights on the data analysis being performed in *<ex>.ipynb*.